fishcus/KAP-manual/en/model/model_design/data_modeling.en.md

 1. Incremental Data Loading

-   In this example, the data in table *KYLIN_SALES* grows day by day.
-Thus we choose **By Date/Time** which means the data would be built by date columns.
-In our example, we specify column *KYLIN_SALES.PART_DT* as time partition column and specify the date format as `yyyy-MM-dd HH:mm:ss`.

-   Currently Kyligence Enterprise supports following data type as time partition column: time (time / date / datetime) , integer (integer / tinyint / smallint / bigint / int4 / long8) , and string (varchar / string).

-   > **Note:** This product supports different methods to build data, for more information please check [Build Cube](../cube_build/README.md).
+   Incremental data loading defines how the data will be refreshed into cube based on this model.
+You can set full load to refresh all data in the cube, or you can set following incremental data loading types:

+   - By Date/Time
+   - By File (Beta)
+   - Customize (Beta)
+   - Streaming

+   > **Note:** For more details about customizing incremental data loading, please refer to [Customize Build](../../model/cube_build/customize_build.en.md).

+   In our example,  *KYLIN_SALES* has a column *PART_DT* which records when the data is added.
+So we can select *By Date/Time* here and set *PART_DT* as time partition column。

+   > **Note:** Time partition colunn supports time/date/datetime/integer/tinyint/smallint/bigint/int4/long8 /varchar/string.

 2. Cube Partition